-Here’s everything you need to know about voting in the upcoming Australian referendum.
+Here’s everything you need to know about the voting assistance available for seniors in the upcoming Queensland 2024 State General Election

 Referendum support for senior Australians

-Voting is compulsory for all Australian citizens over the age of 18.
+Voting is compulsory for all Queensland residents over the age of 18.

 To check your enrolment details, you can visit the Australian Electoral Commission website.

-Voting can be a stressful experience for seniors, which is why the Australian Government has these support services to help us all have our say:
+Voting can be a stressful experience for seniors, which is why the State Government has these support services to help us all have our say:

 Residential care voting

-AEC staff can assistance residents to cast their vote where required.
+AEC staff can provide voting assistance for residents to help them personally cast their vote where required.

 Early voting by post